nicksteinbauer/redbarncms/src/pages/people/seth-walton.md

 date: 2021-09-10T16:59:34.103Z
 featuredimage: /img/photo-coming-soon-1-.jpg
 ---
-Seth has six years of food service and operations experience, having worked for public and nonprofit organizations across the Seattle Area.
-He is a recent graduate of the University of St. Andrews in the UK.
-Seth is excited to be helping in the finance and procurement teams as an administrator, helping wherever he can and learning the ropes.
+Seth is a recent graduate of the University of St. Andrews in the UK and comes to Red Barn with six years of service and operations experience.
+His journey has led to working for both public and nonprofit organizations across the Seattle Area.
+He is excited to be part of the finance and procurement team as an administrator, helping where needed and learning the business.